0xProject/0x-docs/docs/tx-relay-api/tx-relay-faq.md

 Since 0x is covering the gas cost via the sell-side token, we are taking exposure on the price movements of the `sellToken`.
 When gas is high, that risk can be sizable.
 On highly volatile tokens (long tail), this can also be sizable.

-The cost of gas on Polygon is much less than on Ethereum Mainnet, thus, we are able to support more tokens on Polygon.
+The cost of gas on Polygon and Arbitrum is much less than on Ethereum Mainnet, thus, we are able to support more tokens on both.

 </details>